Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 • Exclusive concierge and check-in: Dedicated, personalized guest service adds convenience and privacy.

-• Beachfront pool: Zero-edge oceanfront pool area (good for young kids) with cabanas, daybeds, and poolside bar service.
+• Beachfront pool: Zero-entry oceanfront pool area (good for young kids) with cabanas, daybeds, and poolside bar service.

 • Extra booking perks: Our Crown Club amenities enhance standard Virtuoso or Hilton for Luxury amenities.